Tarun-developer/completeopenpgp/README.md

     }
 }
 Security
-Private Keys: Always ensure private keys are stored securely, preferably outside the public directory.
+Private Keys: Always store private keys securely, preferably outside the public directory.
 Passphrases: Use strong passphrases to protect private keys from unauthorized access.
 Contributing
-Feel free to contribute to CompleteOpenPGP.
-To contribute:
+We welcome contributions!
+Follow these steps to contribute:

 Fork the repository.
-Create a new branch (git checkout -b feature/your-feature-name).
+Create a new branch:
+bash
+Copy code
+git checkout -b feature/your-feature-name
 Make your changes.
+Commit your changes:
+bash
+Copy code
-Commit your changes (git commit -am 'Add new feature').
+git commit -am 'Add new feature'
-Push to the branch (git push origin feature/your-feature-name).
+Push to the branch:
+bash
+Copy code
+git push origin feature/your-feature-name
 Submit a pull request.
 License
 This package is open-source and available under the MIT License.

+Visit botdigit.com for more information!